-918.8, 938.8, 958.8 Inspection for Fire918.8, 938.8, 958.8 Inspection for Fire [All Districts]
+918.8, 938.8, 958.8 Inspection for Fire [All Districts]

 The timber operator or his/her agent shall conduct a diligent aerial or ground inspection within the first two hours after cessation of felling, yarding, or loading operations each day during the dry period when fire is likely to spread.
 The person conducting the inspection shall have adequate communication available for prompt reporting of any fire that may be detected.